TEACHING PHILOSOPHYDownload: Teaching Philosophy and Statement of Diversity

 Photography is in the midst of an uncertain, yet exciting, present.
 Through the shaping of fabricated and found images, deconstructing hierarchies between canonical and vernacular photographs, and engaging with traditional and emergent technologies, contemporary practitioners are employing a wide range of strategies to critically engage with the dilating character of globalized visual culture and examine assumed values in historical photographic discourse.
 My pedagogical approach enables students to consider the intellectual, aesthetic, and practical implications of this pivotal moment through a dynamic curriculum that actively addresses these issues and connects them to the broader cultural and political conditions shaping our time.

-In my classroom students are challenged to master the craft of image making, approach the reading and pictures within historical and contemporary contexts, and understand the power of photographs to document, reveal, criticize and provoke change.
+In my classroom, students are challenged to master the craft of image making, approach the reading of pictures within historical and contemporary contexts, and understand the power of photographs to document, reveal, criticize and provoke change.
 By establishing a firm foundation in current and historical methodologies and teaching within an inclusive, equitable, and diverse environment where students have access to safe, clean facilities outfitted with up-to-date, professional equipment, I provide a platform from which students learn to take risks, develop their voice, and redefine the photographic medium in their own way.

-Ultimately, the object of this dialogue is a creative exchange marked by the success John Henry Newman describes in The Idea of a University: a kind of higher learning that does not cherish “talent, genius, or knowledge, for [her] own sake, but for the sake of her children…with the object of training them to fill their respective posts in life better, and of making them more intelligent, capable, active members of society.”
+Ultimately, the object of this dialogue is a creative exchange marked by the success John Henry Newman describes in The Idea of a University: a kind of higher learning that does not cherish “talent, genius, or knowledge, for [her] own sake, but for the sake of her children…with the object of training them to fill their respective posts in life better, and of making them more intelligent, capable, active members of society.”1

 1 Newman, John Henry.
 The Idea of a University.
 London: Longmans, Green, and Co., 1907.